sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 - The `length` method will return the total number of elements in our matrix.
 - The `ndims` method will return the number of dimensions.
-- The `size` method will return our matrix's size in row, column notation.
+- The `size` method will return our matrix's size in row-column notation.

 Finally, we can index our matrix similar to indexing other objects such as tuples or vectors: